aws-samples/amazon-eks-running-webassembly/README.md

 # Run WebAssembly workloads on Amazon EKS

-This repository contains code for building a custom Amazon EKS AMI using [HashiCorp Packer](https://www.packer.io/).
+This repository contains code for building custom Amazon EKS AMIs using [HashiCorp Packer](https://www.packer.io/).
-The AMI includes necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and is based on Amazon Linux 2023.
-The runtimes used in this AMI are [Spin](https://github.com/fermyon/spin) and [WasmEdge](https://github.com/WasmEdge/WasmEdge).
+The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
+The runtimes used in the AMIs are [Spin](https://github.com/fermyon/spin) and [WasmEdge](https://github.com/WasmEdge/WasmEdge).
 The respective containerd-shims are used for both runtimes.
 Deploying the cluster is done using [Hashicorp Terraform](https://www.terraform.io/).
 After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.